First Mongol invasion of Poland

-The Mongol Invasion of Poland from late 1240 to 1241 culminated in the Battle of Legnica, where the Mongols defeated an alliance which included forces from fragmented Poland and their allies, led by Henry II the Pious, the Duke of Silesia.
+The Mongol invasion of Poland from late 1240 to 1241 culminated in the Battle of Legnica, where the Mongols defeated an alliance which included forces from fragmented Poland and their allies, led by Henry II the Pious, the Duke of Silesia and High Duke of Poland.
 The first invasion's intention was to secure the flank of the main Mongolian army attacking the Kingdom of Hungary.
 The Mongols neutralized any potential help to King Béla IV being provided by the Poles or any military orders.

 Background

 The Mongols invaded Europe with three armies.
 One of the three armies was tasked with distracting Poland, before joining the main Mongol force invading Hungary.
 The Mongol general in charge, Subutai, did not want the Polish forces to be able to threaten his flank during the primary invasion of Hungary.
 Thus, the Mongol goal was to use a small detachment to prevent the Poles from assisting Hungary until the Hungarians were defeated.
+The primary Mongol invasion of the Polish duchies was preceded by a reconnaissance expedition.
 That army, under Baidar, Kadan and Orda Khan, began scouting operations in late 1240.
+A Mongol detachment, advancing from Ruthenia through Volodymyr-Volhynskyi, invaded the Duchy of Sandomierz in the winter of 1240–1241.

-Though the Mongols may have entered with relatively modest goals and forces, they almost completely annihilated all Polish forces and influenced the Bohemian army to defend its homeland instead of assisting beleaguered Hungary.
+Though the Mongols may have entered with relatively modest goals and forces, they almost completely annihilated the Polish forces and influenced the Bohemian army to defend its homeland instead of assisting beleaguered Hungary.